cataclysmbnteam/Cataclysm-BN/doc/JSON_INFO.md

 This allows a kill requirement (either an upper or lower bound) on when the achievement can be claimed.
-Can be defined with either `"faction"` or `"monster"` as a target, using MONSTER_FACTION ids from `monster_faction.json` or a specific monster id.
+Can be defined with either `"faction"` or `"monster"` as a target, using species ids from `species.json` or a specific monster id.

 Only one of the `"monster"`/`"faction"` fields can be used per entry.
 If neither are used, any monster will fulfill the requirements.